Michael Hagee: Biography

+Early life and education

 Hagee was born in Hampton, Virginia, on December 1, 1944 and raised in Fredericksburg, Texas.
-He graduated with distinction from the United States Naval Academy in 1968 with a Bachelor of Science degree in Engineering and was a classmate of Oliver North, Charles Bolden, Jim Webb and Michael Mullen.
+He graduated with distinction from the United States Naval Academy in 1968 with a Bachelor of Science degree in Engineering and was a classmate of Oliver North, Charles Bolden, Jim Webb, and Michael Mullen.
 He also holds a Master of Science degree in electrical engineering from the Naval Postgraduate School and a Master of Arts degree in National Security and Strategic Studies from the Naval War College.
 He is a graduate of the Command and Staff College and the United States Naval War College.
 In 2004, he was honored with the Naval War College Distinguished Graduate Leadership Award.

+Personal life

 His father, Robert L. Hagee, served as a United States Navy pilot in World War II and, in the summer of 2009, was awarded a plaque at the Admiral Nimitz State Historic Site, now known as the National Museum of the Pacific War (formerly Nimitz Museum) in Fredericksburg, Texas.
 He and his wife Silke, daughter of the German Air Force brigadier general Werner Boie, have two children.